-There is as such no specific life of the mine as the area under reference is inactive part of river bed of the river and its pale channels and whatever quantity of minor minerals are extracted from the Applied Area during five year; almost equal to extracted quantity of the same are replenished every year and the river bed area will be leveled & restored back.
+There is as such no specific life of the mine as the area under reference is inactive part of river bed of year and the river bed area will be leveled & restored back.
 However, as lease has been granted for 5 years, mining will be done for the allotted time.